tot121212/Project-Flag-Man/README.md

 # Flag Man
-Flag Man is a 2D Platformer set on the planet Mars!
+Flag Man is a 2D Platformer set on the planet Mars!<br>
-You play as a martian lad taking back his home planet from the evil lizards.
+You play as a martian lad taking back his home planet from the evil lizards.<br>

 ## Video Demo
 https://youtu.be/x-JFOjV3bZ0